Helimer 207 helicopter accident: Search and rescue

-Accident investigation
+Investigation

 The black boxes were sent to the Air Accidents Investigation Branch.

 Following the accident, the Civil Aviation Accident and Incident Investigation Commission (CIAIAC) launched a comprehensive investigation in collaboration with other aviation safety organizations and the aircraft's manufacturer.
 After the Clara Campoamor (BS-32) recovered the wreckage on 1 February, analysis began.

 On 2 February 2010, the black boxes were sent to the Air Accidents Investigation Branch (AAIB) at Farnborough Airport, United Kingdom.
 After drying the devices, data and cockpit voice recordings were extracted starting 5 February.
 On 23 March, fuselage analysis began at Ocaña Airfield (Toledo), in collaboration with AgustaWestland.